 If you are starting from scratch and need to draw data to be added to a map, start with the Add points to a map tutorial series.
 In this tutorial series, you’ll learn how to draw data from scratch in the Mapbox Studio dataset editor, add custom icons to a map in the Mapbox Studio style editor, and make your map interactive using Mapbox GL JS.
 Making your map interactive will require writing code.

-Part 3: add interactivity.
 Learn how to use Mapbox GL JS to add popups when each point is clicked.
 This part requires writing code.
-View Add points to a web map, Part 3: add interactivity.
+Add points to a web map, Part 3: add interactivity

 Add markers in iOS

-The Mapbox iOS SDK offers a few different methods for visualizing point data on your map.
+The Mapbox Maps SDK for iOS offers a few different methods for visualizing point data on your map.
 Each method has its merits and drawbacks, so be sure to take a quick look, particularly if you anticipate adding a lot of markers or displaying highly customized markers.

-See the Adding Points to a Map guide for the Mapbox iOS SDK for more information on how to use the available methods for visualizing point data on your map and to learn about each method’s trade-offs.
+See the Adding Points to a Map guide for the Mapbox Maps SDK for iOS for more information on how to use the available methods for visualizing point data on your map and to learn about each method’s trade-offs.

 Add markers in Android

-The Mapbox Android SDK includes a few different methods for visualizing point data on your map.
+The Mapbox Maps SDK for Android includes a few different methods for visualizing point data on your map.
 Each method has its merits and drawbacks, so be sure to take a quick look, particularly if you anticipate adding a lot of markers or displaying highly customized markers.

 - Add a marker with